 Balboa Park Museums and Spanish Village Art Center

-With more than 17 museums and cultural institutions, art aficionados will have plenty to enjoy in Balboa Park.
-The San Diego Museum of Art and Timken Museum of Art are obvious stops, but none is better for simultaneously enjoying the outdoors than the Spanish Village Art Center, a collection of three dozen artist studios dotting a cobblestone-lined courtyard.
-Enjoy San Diego’s idyllic weather and stroll the outdoor sculpture garden between the Old Globe Theatre and Panama 66 restaurant.
+With 18 museums and cultural institutions, art aficionados will find plenty to enjoy in Balboa Park.
+The San Diego Museum of Art and Timken Museum of Art are obvious stops — and few places are better for simultaneously enjoying the outdoors and the creative spirit than the Spanish Village Art Center, a collection of three dozen artist studios dotting a cobblestone-lined courtyard.

 Bonus - Art at the Central Library